vuongducphuong/documentation/content/applications/inventory_and_mrp/manufacturing/management/bill_configuration.rst

 Then, when creating a new :abbr:`BoM (Bill of Materials)`, click on the :guilabel:`Operations` tab and click :guilabel:`Add a line` to add a new operation.
 In the :guilabel:`Create Operations` box, give the operation a name, specify the :guilabel:`Work Center` and duration settings.
-Like components, Odoo gives the option to specify a product variant in the :guilabel:`Apply on Variants` field so the operation only applies to that variant.
+Like components, Leansoft gives the option to specify a product variant in the :guilabel:`Apply on Variants` field so the operation only applies to that variant.
 Finally, click :guilabel:`Save & Close`.

 .. note::